KevinDusange/Assignment_3_Part_1/README.md

 ### Step 1: Create a System User

-The reason we are creating a system user instaed of a regular user is because a system user has better security due to limited privelages and a system user is better suited for running automated tasks such as running nginx due to its isolation from regular users.
+The reason we are creating a system user instaed of a regular user is because a system user has better security due to limited privelages and a system user is better suited for running system service tasks such as running nginx due to its isolation from regular users.

 We will create a new system user called `webgen` using the command below: